rohanrao619/Deep_Neural_Networks_from_Scratch/README.md

       activation(string)    :   Activation function for hidden layers.
 One of the following :
                                 'linear'  : Linear activation.
                                 'sigmoid' : Sigmoid activation.
-                                'tanh'    : Hyberbolic tangent activation.
+                                'tanh'    : Hyperbolic tangent activation.
                                 'relu'    : Rectified Linear Unit activation.
                                 'lrelu'   : Leaky Rectified Linear Unit activation.

-                                Activation function at output layer would be SoftMax for classification and Linear for regression.
+                                Activation function at the output layer would be SoftMax for classification and Linear for regression.

       leaky_relu_slope(int) :   Slope for Leaky ReLU activation.